Rafi Gavron: Career

 In Breaking and Entering, Gavron played Miro, a young burglar who uses techniques from parkour to gain access to the high-tech offices of an urban landscape architect; he performed several difficult physical feats in the film.
 For his role, Gavron received a nomination for the Most Promising Newcomer award at the British Independent Film Awards.

 Gavron played the hired assassin Duro in the second season of HBO's Rome.
 He also appeared in the 2008 release Nick and Norah's Infinite Playlist as Dev, the gay lead singer of Nick's band.

 In Inkheart, a movie adaptation of the novel of the same name, Gavron played Farid, a character from The Book of One Thousand and One Nights, magically brought to life.
 The film was released theatrically in January 2009.

 He guest starred on a few episodes of 24, as Hamid Al-Zarian, the younger brother of an assumed terrorist.
 He also appeared in JoJo's music video for the song "Disaster" in November 2011.
 Gavron played Bug (Bobby) in the TV series Life Unexpected.
 He was chosen as Lux's long known friend and also Lux's boyfriend.

 In 2013, he co-starred in Snitch, playing the son of Dwayne Johnson's character.
 His next film roles were in the action adventure Tracers (2015) and the drama The Land (2016).

 In 2019 he joined the cast of Godfather of Harlem in the role of Ernie Nunzi.

-In 2024, he was cast in Mercy, an upcoming sci-fi film from director Timur Bekmambetov.
+In 2024, Gavron joined Amazon MGM Studios' sci-fi thriller entitled Mercy, an upcoming sci-fi film from director Timur Bekmambetov.